microsoft/aed-rust-learn-content/ownership-borrowing-lifetimes/includes/4-exercise-lifetimes.md

 In this exercise, you will be asked to reimplement the `copy_and_return` function so that it returns a reference to the value inserted in the vector.
 Please, leave the `main` function as it is.
-You'll know your task is complete when the code run and all the assertions passes.
+You'll know your task is complete when the code run and all the assertions pass.

 ```rust
 // TODO: modify only this funtcion.